-Figure 16 illustrates the relationship between equilibrium moisture content and relative humidity for an environment at $70^{\circ}F$ ( $21^{\circ}C$ ).
-The ANSI/APA (2012) standard for CLT manufacturing requires that the moisture content of lumber at the time of manufacture be $12\% \pm 3\%$ ; however, most mass timber is manufactured in the 12% to 14% range [13].
+Figure 16 illustrates the relationship between equilibrium moisture content and relative humidity for an environment at 70°F (21°C).
+The ANSI/APA (2012) standard for CLT manufacturing requires that the moisture content of lumber at the time of manufacture be 12% ± 3%; however, most mass timber is manufactured in the 12% to 14% range [13].
 The typical equilibrium moisture content of wood materials within building enclosures ranges from 7% to 12% (approximately 30% to 60% relative humidity) depending on the interior relative humidity conditions.
 This means that wood panels exhibit only small changes in moisture content after installation when adjusting to typical building service conditions, depending on the indoor and outdoor conditions.
-However, if the panels become wet during construction or the in-service conditions are not typical-such as lower or higher than normal indoor humidity conditions or large fluctuations in humidity-it may be necessary to regulate the indoor relative humidity over a long period of time to stabilize the moisture content and avoid dimensional changes, checking, and warping in the wood panels.
+However, if the panels become wet during construction or the in-service conditions or large fluctuations in humidity-it may be necessary to regulate the indoor relative humidity over a long period of time to stabilize the moisture content and avoid dimensional changes, checking, and warping in the wood panels.